 “This big double nude is rather a remarkable thing.
 There is in it male, female and animal flesh.
 The remarkable thing is that to me it is absorbing and restful to look at.
 There is none of my usual imagination in this thing: it is direct from nature and my imagination never works faced with objects or landscape.
 But there is something satisfying in looking at it.
 It was done with zest and any direct painting capacity I had.”

 It is again of that subgenre, nude self-portraits.
 It is an amazing study of an ordinary couple.
 It is disquieting however, rather alienated.
 It is too bad he put a mutton leg in it, but that was an effect of his spiritual tendencies, unfortunately.
-The association of flesh with meat is a Christian and meat eaters association.
+The association of flesh with meat is a Christian, meat eaters association.
+I don’t share either of these things.
 He should have become vegetarian, rather than associate love with meat eating.
 But despite that, it is an amazing celebration of the closeness and alienation of a couple.
 It is hard to tell which, perhaps both.
 I especially like the warm hearth in the background.
-I lived in England for awhile and search for a heater is definitely needed some days.
+I lived in England for awhile and a heater is definitely needed some days.

 In the self portraits here, one is of himself as a young man, and then there is the second as an old man.